Skip to main content

 • Four hours per week from 3-7 pm doing follow-up calls for Specialty Pharmacy patients or other departmental follow-up calls as needed for a total of 48 weeks.

-• Each resident will also be scheduled to staff 8 days (8 hours per shift) of additional staffing through the year, with at least 3 of these days during the week of spring break.
+• Each resident will also be scheduled to staff 8 days (8 hours per shift) of additional staffing through the year.
+These days will be primary utilized during times of higher need, such as the summer months and Spring Break.

 • Residents will serve as the ambulatory care clinical specialist on call for at least two weeks per year upon completion of orientation.